robotoil/AzureTechDaySetup/README.md

 1. **For ultimate convenience:** Hit the 'Easy Button' below

 2. Change the resource group and region you'll deploy in.
 (This is changed in the users profile.
 Is correct.)
+Use the admin name, "datastax" with the provided password.

 3. Choose the right number of nodes and instance type (1-2 cores per person)

 4. Get the OpsCenter IP from resources.azure.com (see below)